-Children with Emotional and Behavioural Difficulties
+Children with Social, Emotional and Behavioural Difficulties and SEND

 Very occasionally, some children may require more specific interventions.
-They can often be confused, with emotional or physical needs that either have not been or are not being met.
-These children are unable to recognise any of the normal boundaries of behaviour proposed by the school, and they are often unhappy, angry or suffering from low self-esteem.
 It is important to identify small, achievable targets so that they can experience success.
 In the case of such a child, a special Individual Behaviour Plan needs to be agreed which concentrates on one target of achievable behaviour that should be regularly monitored, with specific rewards that will motivate the child.
 In cases like this, the child will be placed on the SEND register.
-Parents will be involved in agreeing the Individual Behaviour Plan, which will be consistent with the principles and practices within this policy.
+Parents will be involved in agreeing the Individual Behaviour Plan, which will be consistent with the principles and practices within this and the SEND policy.
+Staff may be re-deployed for periods of time to support individual children.
 All staff will be informed of the needs of the child and will work together.